Switch Stacks

 The steps below explain how to prepare a group of switches for physical stacking, how to stack them together, and how to configure the stack in dashboard.

-3. Connect a single uplink from 1 switch of the stack.
+3. Connect one cable to act as a single uplink from 1 switch of the stack.
 Power on all the switches, then wait several minutes for them to download the latest firmware and updates from dashboard.
 The switches may reboot during this process.

-NOTE: If you have opted into the MS AutoStacking Early Access beta dashboard will automatically attempt to provision detected potential stacks for you.
+4. Dashboard will now automatically attempt to provision detected potential stacks for you.
 This has the same effect as clicking the "Provision this stack" button, and Dashboard will only attempt this once.
 If Dashboard is unable to auto provision the stack, the switches will appear on the same page in the Detected stacks that failed auto provisioning section, and the stack will need to be manually provisioned using the Provision this stack button once the cause of the provisioning failure has been fixed.

 Creating a stack manually